RamaByte/Kates/README.md

-# Kaciuku Forum API
+# Kates

-Kaciuku Forum is a RESTful API for managing cat photo albums, photos, and comments.
+Kates is a forum for all your cat photos in one place
-Backend is built with Node.js, Express, Prisma ORM, PostgreSQL and JWT authentication (access + refresh tokens).

 ---